dahbiz/OpenCL-IrisPlusMacGPU/README.md

    ![Benchmark Plot: HIGH QUALITY](./plots/benchmark_plot_GPU_GPU.pdf)

-## The Credits 🎬
+## Credits
-Big shoutout to **Z. Dahbi** for running these benchmarks and not getting distracted by instagram videos (well, maybe a little).
+Thanks to me for running these benchmarks and not getting distracted by Barcolana water race (well, maybe a little).
 All benchmarks were performed with a cup of tea (Moroccan Atay) in hand ☕ and curiosity ❤️.

-**Disclaimer:** No GPUs were harmed in the making of this benchmark.
-However, some neurons might have been fried due to excessive debugging!
+**Disclaimer 2:** No GPUs were harmed in the making of this benchmark.
+However, some neurons might have been fried!

 Done purely for the fun of it.
 If these results make you giggle or question reality, mission accomplished! 😄